-- (1) A designated person may disclose confidential information if the disclosure is to a relevant chief executive for achieving the objects of this Act. - (2) A relevant chief executive may disclose confidential information if the disclosure is for a function of the relevant chief executive under this Act.
+- (1) A designated person or prescribed health practitioner may disclose confidential information if the disclosure is to a relevant chief executive for achieving the objects of this Act. - (2) A relevant chief executive may disclose confidential information if the disclosure is for a function of the relevant chief executive under this Act.